townsean/alabama-covid-19-tracker/README.md

 # alabama-covid-19-tracker
-A web tracker of the COVID-19 disease progression in Alabama, USA.
+A web tracker of the [COVID-19 disease](https://www.cdc.gov/coronavirus/2019-ncov/index.html) progression in Alabama, USA.
 (Work in Progress)

 ## Synopsis

-Alabama COVID-19 Tracker is a web application that tracks the progression of the diesease in the state of Alabama.
+Alabama COVID-19 Tracker is a web application that tracks the progression of the COVID-19 diesease in the state of Alabama.
 Data for the tracker comes from [Alabama Department of Health's website](http://www.alabamapublichealth.gov/infectiousdiseases/2019-coronavirus.html).

 ## Motivation